Pankti-Nanavati/Disease-Detection-with-Explainable-AI/readme.md

-Image Classificaation using SVM is very efficient way of modelling and very rarely used algorithm for image processing and modelling..!!!!
+Image Classification using SVM is a very efficient way of modelling and very rarely used algorithm for image processing and modelling!

 Tips for using SVM for image classification